-Nuala is an Associate Professor and Director of Postgraduate Certificate in Higher Education (PGCHE) in the School of Education and Educational Excellence Group Lead for Faculty of Social Sciences.
+Nuala is an Associate Professor and Director of Professional Education Courses in the School of Education.

 Nuala initially trained as a PE teacher in Northern Ireland and then completed an MSc in PE and Sport Science at Loughborough University.
 She went on to lecture in Exercise Physiology for 15 years at Manchester Metropolitan University.
 She held Departmental leadership roles in staff development, key skills and personal tutoring and was appointed a Faculty Senior Learning and Teaching Fellow.
 During this time she also worked as an Exercise Physiology consultant to the England netball team and supported the bronze medal winning team at the Commonwealth Games in Kuala Lumpur in 1998.

-Nuala's interest in teaching and learning and staff development led to her completing an MA in Education at Oxford Brookes University in 2002 and joining University of Nottingham in 2005 to work on the PGCHE.
-She became Course Director in 2006 and oversees the PGCHE at the University's UK, China and Malaysia campuses.
-The PGCHE course moved to the School of Education in 2017.
+Nuala completed an MA in Education at Oxford Brookes University in 2002 and joined the University of Nottingham in 2005 to work on the PGCHE.
+She was PGCHE Course Director from 2006 to 2023 with overall responsibility for the course at the University's UK, China and Malaysia campuses.

-Nuala is a Senior Fellow of the HEA and has acted as external examiner for PGCHE type courses at St. Mary's University College, Queen's University Belfast, University of Essex and currently University of Southampton.
+Nuala has acted as external examiner for PGCHE type courses at St. Mary's University College, Queen's University Belfast, University of Essex, University of Southampton and currently Heriot Watt University.

 Byrne, N. and Butcher, C. (2020) An Introduction to Teaching in UK Higher Education: A Guide for International and Transnational.
 Key Guides for Effective Teaching in Higher Education series.
 Abingdon: Routledge